greg-raven/Uncommon-Sense/_posts/2023-05-25-freedom-of-the-mind.md

 ---
-title: 'Freedom of the mind'
+title: "Freedom of the mind"
 layout: post
 categories:
 - speech